classmodel/class-web/apps/class-solid/README.md

 ## Loading experiment from URL

-A saved experiment (`<experiment-name>.json` file) can be loaded from a URL with the `e` search query parameter.
+A saved state (`class-<experiment-name>.json` file) can be loaded from a URL with the `s` search query parameter.

-For example `https://classmodel.github.io/class-web?e=https://wildfiredataportal.eu/fire/batea/class.json` will load the experiment from `https://wildfiredataportal.eu/fire/batea/class.json`.
+For example `https://classmodel.github.io/class-web?s=https://wildfiredataportal.eu/fire/batea/class.json` will load the experiment from `https://wildfiredataportal.eu/fire/batea/class.json`.

 The server hosting the JSON file must have CORS enabled so the CLASS web application is allowed to download it, see [https://enable-cors.org](https://enable-cors.org) for details.